CORPORATE INFORMATION ABOUT MTN NIGERIA

 As a pioneer and leader in the industry, MTN has also recorded several notable firsts, which have positioned our operations and activities as a point of reference for the telecoms industry and the business community in Nigeria and Africa.

-· In 2007, we became the first Nigerian company to pay for a 3.5G license.
-We were also the first to launch the service.
+- In 2007, MTN became the first Nigerian company to pay for a 3.5G license and also the first to launch the service.

-· Our awareness of the need to promote environmental and Corporate Social Responsibility has also led us to establish a foundation (the first Nigerian telecommunications company to do so).
+- Our awareness of the need to promote environmental and Corporate Social Responsibility has also led us to establish a foundation (the first Nigerian telecommunications company to do so).
 Through the MTN Foundation, we go the extra mile to put smiles on the faces of Nigerians by investing in sustainable projects spanning the education, economic empowerment and health sectors, which have a high impact on the quality of life in communities across Nigeria.
+To date MTN Foundation had invested over Ten Billion Naira (N10, 000, 000, 000.00) in carrying out projects in 338 project sites in the 36 states of Nigeria and the FCT.

-· We are also the first company in Nigeria to introduce free midnight calls for its subscribers, as well as popular value-added services such as Caller Tunez, Call Me, Family and Friends and Share and Sell, which offer a new and exciting twist to the way we use our phones to empower and connect with business associates, colleagues, family, friends, and loved ones.
+- We are also the first company in Nigeria to introduce free midnight calls for its subscribers, as well as popular value-added services such as Caller Tunez, MTN AfriNolly and Share and Sell, which offer a new and exciting twist to the way we use our phones to empower and connect with business associates, colleagues, and loved ones.

 Powering Connections... via First - Class Technology